Liu-Hy/GenoTex/datasheet.md

 **Are there recommended data splits?**

-The dataset does not explicitly specify training/validation/testing splits, as it is primarily designed as a benchmark for evaluating methods against expert-curated analyses.
+No, GenoTEX does not specify training/validation/testing splits.
+The benchmark evaluates automated methods for gene expression data analysis, which typically employ agents that leverage the reasoning and programming capabilities of foundation models, either with or without additional fine-tuning.
+Since these methods do not rely on supervised learning from the benchmark itself, traditional data splits are unnecessary.

 **Are there any errors, sources of noise, or redundancies in the dataset?**